goschtl/zope/zope2book/trunk/source/Security.rst

 policy allows managers to delete objects in this folder.
 If objects created within this folder do not override their parents' security policy, they acquire this policy.
-So, for example, if a DTML Method is created within this folder, it may also be deleted by users with the Manager role.
+So, for example, if a Page Template is created within this folder, it may also be deleted by users with the Manager role.
 Subobjects within subfolders of the original folder have the same policy unless they override it themselves, ad infinitum.